Skip to Content

 Apple Cider Vinegar

-Here’s your ACV hair treatment roadmap:
+Here’s your safe ACV treatment protocol:

-2. Apply to damp hair after shampooing
+2. Apply to damp hair after shampooing, massaging into your scalp

 Bananas and Avocados